Last Looks: The Christmas Tree

 Transcript

-Alienware's biggest sale of the season lets you unleash peak performance at Cyber Monday Savings.
+Alienware's sale of the season lets you unleash peak performance at big holiday savings.

-Get the best prices of the year on select Alienware PCs, like the groundbreaking Alienware 16 Area 51 gaming laptop, taking performance to the next level with Intel Core ultra-processors.
+Save on select Alienware PCs like the groundbreaking Alienware 16 Area 51 gaming laptop, taking performance to the next level with Intel Core ultra processors.

-Plus, you can save on all the latest accessories and displays, like the Alienware 32 4K QD OLED gaming monitor.
-Visit alienware.com/slash deals before the lowest prices of the year go dark.
+And even better, you can get it before the holidays.
+Plus, you can save on all the latest accessories and displays like the Alienware 32 4K QD OLED gaming monitor.

 Your eyes need to see it.
 Your eyes need to see it.

 Your eyes need to see it.
-And your ears need to hear.
+And your ears need to be.

 Your eyes need to see it.